fixposition/fixposition-sdk/README.md

 Alternatively, you can do `catkin build fpapps` in your ROS workspace.

-The packages can be build individually.
+The packages can be built individually.
 See the instructions in the [fpcommon](fpcommon/README.md), [fpros1](fpros1/README.md) and [fpapps](fpapps/README.md) packages.

 Refer to the CI workflow configuration ([ci.yaml](./.github/workflows/ci.yml)) for more options, such as different build